 Conservatories/porches Visually inspected.
 None.
 Communal areas Circulation areas visually inspected.
 None.
-Garages and permanent outbuildings Visually inspected.
-Two large masonry built sheds are provided forming a courtyard to the rear of the property.
-Only the smaller of these two buildings could be accessed at the time of inspection.
-These appear to be of masonry and block construction with rendered finishes externally having corrugated roof sheeting and the other having lean to box profile type roof sheeting.
+Garages and permanent Visually inspected. outbuildings A small timber shed is provided to the side of the property which is of rudimentary timber frame construction with box profile roof sheeting over.
 Outside areas and boundaries Visually inspected.
-Areas of garden to the front, side and rear.
+Landscaped areas of garden ground are provided to the front, side and rear sloping in a westerly direction.
+A drive is provided to the lower garden area.
+Various boundary fencing is provided.
 Ceilings Visually inspected from floor level.
 Of plaster and plasterboard design.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Of plaster and plasterboard design.
 Floors including sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub-floor area may be taken if the Surveyor deems it safe and reasonable to do so and subject to a minimum clearance of 1m between the floor joists and the solum as determined from the access hatch.
-Flooring appears to be of mixed concrete and suspended timber construction.
+Flooring appears to be largely of suspended timber construction.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery finishes are consistent for the age and style of property.
-The kitchen is provided with fitted units and work surfaces.
+Internal joinery is generally consistent for the style and age of property.
+The kitchen has fitted units and work surfaces.
 Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-Theplaces An artificial stone type fireplace is provided in the living room with open fire.
-We understand this is a back boiler type system.
+No testing of the flues or fittings was carried out. перисез A multi fuel free standing stove is provided within the family room area.
 Internal decorations Visually inspected.
-Internal decorations comprise of paint, wallpaper and varnish finishes consistent for the age and style of property.
+Internal decorations comprise of paint and varnish finishes consistent for the age and style of property.
 Cellars Visually inspected where there was safe and purpose-built access.
 None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off the Surveyor will report this in the Report and will not turn them on.
 Mains supply.
-Electric switchgear and meter are located at high level within the entrance hallway.
+Electric switchgear is located within the hallway cupboard with meters accessed externally.
+The property has photovoltaic system with invertor and battery storage system located within the shed.